Want Better Returns? Don?t Ignore These 2 Transportation Stocks Set to Beat Earnings

 Now that we understand the basic idea, let's look at how the Expected Surprise Prediction works.
 The ESP is calculated by comparing the Most Accurate Estimate to the Zacks Consensus Estimate, with the percentage difference between the two giving us the Zacks ESP figure.

-The final step today is to look at a stock that meets our ESP qualifications.
-Southwest Airlines (LUV) earns a #3 (Hold) 30 days from its next quarterly earnings release on January 26, 2023, and its Most Accurate Estimate comes in at $0.86 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Norfolk Southern (NSC) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $3.45 a share, just 23 days from its upcoming earnings release on January 25, 2023.

-By taking the percentage difference between the $0.86 Most Accurate Estimate and the $0.82 Zacks Consensus Estimate, Southwest Airlines has an Earnings ESP of +5.02%.
-Investors should also know that LUV is one of a large group of stocks with positive ESPs.
+By taking the percentage difference between the $3.45 Most Accurate Estimate and the $3.41 Zacks Consensus Estimate, Norfolk Southern has an Earnings ESP of +1.42%.
+Investors should also know that NSC is one of a large group of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-LUV is part of a big group of Transportation stocks that boast a positive ESP, and investors may want to take a look at ZIM Integrated Shipping Services (ZIM) as well.
+NSC is one of just a large database of Transportation stocks with positive ESPs.
+Another solid-looking stock is Southwest Airlines (LUV).

-Slated to report earnings on March 8, 2023, ZIM Integrated Shipping Services holds a #3 (Hold) ranking on the Zacks Rank, and it's Most Accurate Estimate is $4.45 a share 71 days from its next quarterly update.
+Slated to report earnings on January 26, 2023, Southwest Airlines holds a #3 (Hold) ranking on the Zacks Rank, and it's Most Accurate Estimate is $0.86 a share 24 days from its next quarterly update.

-ZIM Integrated Shipping Services' Earnings ESP figure currently stands at +24.13% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $3.59.
+Southwest Airlines' Earnings ESP figure currently stands at +5.02% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $0.82.

-LUV and ZIM's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.
+Because both stocks hold a positive Earnings ESP, NSC and LUV could potentially post earnings beats in their next reports.

 Find Stocks to Buy or Sell Before They're Reported